Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger: Results

 \subsection{DM Accounting}

 The bottom rows of Table~\ref{tab:clusts} show the median \DM{ICM} estimates for each group or cluster for each model, with $1\sigma$ uncertainties.
-These values are for the virial overdensity convention defined in Eq~\ref{eq:virial_overdens}, which has $\Delta \approx 103$ at $z=0$, and are normalized such that $f_g(R_v) = 1$.
-For WH24-J1218 and ACO 924, we report the median of each distance-related peak (near/far) separately.
-The column for ACO 924 shows the results for the optical center only.
-For the X-ray center, the values are slightly larger \textemdash $\qty{58(78:45)}{}$ / $\qty{240(120:110)}{}$ for the UPP Iso model, $\qty{70(78:52)}{}$ / $\qty{250(130:98)}{}$ for the UPP CC model, and $\qty{95(59:58)}{}$ / $\qty{230(76:67)}{}$ for mNFW.
+These values are for the virial overdensity convention defined in Eq~\ref{eq:virial_overdens}, which has $\Delta \approx 103$ at $z=0$, and are normalized such that $f_\text{hot} = f_g(R_v) = 1$.
+For WH24-J1218 and Abell 924, we report the median of each distance-related peak (near/far) separately.
+The column for Abell 924 shows the results for the optical center only.
+For the X-ray center, the values are slightly larger: $\qty{49(74:38)}{}$ / $\qty{210(147:89)}{}$ for the UPP Iso model, $\qty{61(73:48)}{}$ / $\qty{224(146:88)}{}$ for the UPP Baldi model, and $\qty{89(59:51)}{}$ / $\qty{215(78:65)}{}$ for mNFW.

-For ACO 576, the median DMs were all consistent with zero.
-For some mass samples within the uncertainties, the sightline intersected ACO 576 to within an $R_v$, resulting in a nonzero estimate.
-In Table~\ref{tab:clusts} we show the $1\sigma$ upper limits for each model.
+For Abell 576, the median DMs were all consistent with zero.
+For some mass samples within the uncertainties, the sightline intersected Abell 576 to within an $R_v$, resulting in a nonzero estimate.
+Table~\ref{tab:clusts} shows the $1\sigma$ upper limits of DM for each model.

-The total available extragalactic DM for each FRB, after subtracting off the MW estimate, is \begin{itemize} \item[] FRB 20231206A : 367.3~\dmu \item[] FRB 20230203A : 351.7~\dmu \item[] FRB 20230703A : 233.3~\dmu \end{itemize}
+The total available extragalactic DM for each FRB, after subtracting off the MW estimate, is \begin{itemize} \item[] FRB 20231206A : 367.3~\dmu{} \item[] FRB 20230203A : 351.7~\dmu{} \item[] FRB 20230703A : 233.3~\dmu{} \end{itemize}

 For FRB 20231206A, the lack of ICM contribution implies that most of its DM is from the host galaxy, since at such a low redshift (0.0659) the contribution from the intervening diffuse IGM is largely negligible.
-Assuming the lognormal distribution for \DM{host} from \cite{Connor:2024} gives about a 5\% chance of getting this value, putting this host on the higher end of the \DM{host} distribution but broadly consistent with previous fits.
-Likewise, the total DM for FRB 20230203A is compatible with the range of \DM{ICM} estimates for ACO 924, on the right of Table~\ref{tab:clusts}.
+Assuming the lognormal distribution for \DM{host} from \cite{Connor:2025} gives about a 5\% chance of getting this value, putting this host on the higher end of the \DM{host} distribution but broadly consistent with previous fits.
+Likewise, the total DM for FRB 20230203A is compatible with the range of \DM{ICM} estimates for Abell 924, on the right of Table~\ref{tab:clusts}.

 The sightline to FRB 20230703A is particularly interesting, since our electron density models predict that even just one of the groups intersecting it would overwhelm the available \DM{ext}.
-This implies that these halos are depleted of baryons, and we can constrain this baryon fraction using the extracgalactic DM.
+This implies that these halos are depleted of baryons, and we can constrain their gas fractions using the extragalactic DM.